silshack/spring2014/_posts/2014-02-24-lyonssimplepost.md

 ##Allen's Simple Blog

-Here's my Simple blog post.
-It was messing up for a while.
+Here's my Simple blog post: [http://lions-blog.herokuapp.com/first-post](http://lions-blog.herokuapp.com/first-post) It was messing up for a while.
 But after I started over a couple times, and then started over from scratch by deleting my nitrous.io box and making a new one, linking it with the class site again, and then linking it with my heroku app.
 Then everything worked.
 So that was a pain but otherwise it was all smooth sailing.
 I watched the demo, embedded a google maps frame in my post and changed the background in the ```layout.css``` file.
 The background